-- ☐ Smoking and pets.
-Check if there are any rules about them, as well as for other things such as keeping a bike, dealing with refuse and recycling. - ☐ Bills.
+- □ Children, smoking and pets.
+Check if there are any rules about them, as well as for other things such as keeping a bike, dealing with refuse and recycling. - Bills.
 Check who is responsible for bills such as electricity, gas, water and council tax.
 You or the landlord?
 Usually the tenant pays for these.
-Advice on paying bills is available here. - ☐ Fixtures and fittings.
+Advice on paying bills is available here. - □ Fixtures and fittings.
 Check you are happy with them, as it is unlikely that you will be able to get them changed once you have moved in. - Smoke alarms and carbon monoxide detectors.
-Landlords must have at least one smoke alarm installed on every storey of a property they let out.
-In addition, if you have solid fuel appliances like wood burning stoves or open fires, check carbon monoxide detectors must be provided.
+If you have solid fuel appliances like woodburning stoves or open fires, check carbon monoxide detectors are provided.
 If not, your landlord must install them.
-They could save your life. - ☐ Safety.
+They could save your life.

+- □ Safety.
 Check that the property is safe to live in.
-Use the How to rent a safe home guide to help you identify possible hazards. - □ Fitness for human habitation.
+Use the How to rent a safe home to help you identify possible hazards. - Fitness for human habitation.
 Your property must be safe, healthy and free from things that could cause serious harm.
 If not, you can take your landlord to court.
-For more information, see the tenants' guide on using the Homes (Fitness for Human Habitation) Act 2018.
+For more information, see the Tenants' Guide on using the Homes (Fitness for Human Habitation) Act 2018.
 You should also check whether your tenancy agreement excuses you from paying rent should the building become unfit to live in because of, for example, a fire or flood.